eigenent/payload/README.md

 The experiment hosted in the mission can be simply described as taking photographs of an active yeast cell cultivation.
 There are two parts in it, cultivating the cells and then taking photographs of them.

-The cells are placed in a PDMS chip.
+The cells are placed inside the channels of a PDMS chip about 30mm x 20mm x 10mm.

-% add picture

 ###### Design challenges